asu-kim/efficient-DDE-experiments/README.md

 The expected runtime is `500 sec` (each program's timeout time) * 15 (number of programs) * 3 (number of approaches) = `6.25 hours` excluding the compile and setup time.

 ### Result graphs and table
-After the tests complete, you can find `SporadicSenderLags.pdf`, `SporadicSenderLags.pdf`, and `SporadicSenderLags.pdf`, which are the subplots of Figure 15 as well as `table_num_signals.tex`, Table 3 in the paper.
+After the tests are complete, you can find `SporadicSenderLags.pdf`, `SporadicSenderLags.pdf`, and `SporadicSenderLags.pdf`, which are the subplots of Figure 15 as well as `table_num_signals.tex`, Table 3 in the paper.

 ## Notes
 All scripts assume that they run on the directory they locate.

-Before running the tests, make sure the command `sudo tc qdisc add dev lo root netem delay 5ms 1ms` run correctly by running
+Before running the tests, make sure the command `sudo tc qdisc add dev lo root netem delay 5ms 1ms` runs correctly by running
 ```
 sudo tc qdisc add dev lo root netem delay 5ms 1ms
 ping localhost